dpa99c/cordova-plugin-crosswalk-data-migration/README.md

        - `cordova run android`
 - Or install the pre-built APK: [ARMv7/x86](https://github.com/dpa99c/cordova-plugin-crosswalk-data-migration-test-part2/build/crosswalk-data-migration-test-part-2.apk)
 - In the app:
-    - Observe "Webview" is "System"
+    - Observe "webview" is "System"
     - Observe the previous values from the Crosswalk view have been loaded back into the inputs.

 # License